mrpaulphan/idm250/instructor_materials/assignments/final.md

 ## CMS Website
 Complete website with responsive design, all functionality, animation...etc

-## Github Release
-Make sure your the theme has been pushed to your repository.
-Once you've done that, you will need to create a release for this.

 ## Grading checklist (40 points)
 - Responsive design
     - All pages are responsive and working at all screen sizes